 Tarangire National Park

 Tarangire National Park is a national park in Tanzania’s Manyara Region.
 The name of the park originates from the Tarangire River that crosses the park.
-The Tarangire River is the primary source of fresh water for wild animals in the Tarangire Ecosystem during the annual dry season.
-The Tarangire Ecosystem is defined by the long-distance migration of wildebeest and zebras.
-During the dry season thousands of animals concentrate in Tarangire National Park from the surrounding wet-season dispersal and calving areas.
+The Tarangire River is also the primary source of fresh water for wild animals in the Tarangire Ecosystem during the annual dry season.
+The Tarangire Ecosystem is defined by the long-distance migration of wildebeest and also zebras.
+During the dry season, thousands of animals concentrate in Tarangire National Park from the surrounding wet-season dispersal and calving areas.

 It covers an area of approximately 2,850 square kilometers (1,100 square miles.)
-The landscape is composed of granitic ridges, river valley, and swamps.
+The landscape is composed of granitic ridges, river valleys, and swamps.
 Vegetation is a mix of Acacia woodland, Combretum woodland, seasonally flooded grassland, and baobab trees.

 Tarangire extends to you a very cordial welcome.
 We are thrilled to have you here and we appreciate for trusting us.
 Whether you are visiting here for a day trip or having an overnight, Tarangire has something for everyone.

-The park is impressively splendid for its famous concentration of wild animals especially the elephants and it is also one of the finest birding destinations in East Africa.
+The park is impressively splendid for its famous concentration of wild animals, especially the elephants and it is also one of the finest birding destinations in East Africa.

 Climate